MICKAI®ArticlesThe Dual-Buyer Thesis: Selling to…

 Here is the part that is usually missed.
 The hyperscalers want the regulated market too.
 Microsoft, AWS, NVIDIA, Google, Adobe, and IBM all have sovereign and confidential-compute initiatives, because their largest enterprise customers are asking for exactly what buyer one needs.
 The gap is not appetite.
 The gap is the patented machinery that makes owned, air-gapped, fully audited AI work end to end.

 That is where Mickai's estate sits.
-We hold 104 filed UK patent applications with roughly 2,340 claims, owned by Mickai LTD, with Micky Irons as inventor.
+We hold 104 filed UK patent applications with 2,340 claims, owned by Mickai LTD, with Micky Irons as inventor.
 These are filed, not granted, and the distinction matters: filing establishes priority and builds a prior-art moat.
 Our internal mapping identifies 196 companies and 311 patent-company pairs as potential licensees.
 To be precise about what that figure is, it is a sizing of where our claims plausibly read onto the direction the platforms are heading.
 It is potential-licensee sizing, not an allegation that anyone is infringing today.

 This is why our posture toward the hyperscalers is ally, not rival.
 We are not building an OpenAI killer.
 We are building the sovereign layer that the public-cloud platforms struggle to build natively, because their architecture starts from shared multi-tenant infrastructure and ours starts from the customer's own walls.
 If a platform wants to offer credible sovereign AI to a defence ministry or a tier-one bank, a licence to the relevant Mickai claims is a faster path than a multi-year internal rebuild.
 We win when they reach more regulated customers, not fewer.